fluxrider/playlist_shuffle/README.md

 # Related Works

+The algorithms described in this paper are all from the top of my head.
+TODO is there a better way to say that I have no clue if there is literature about any of this, considering how trivial they all are?

-In VLC Media Player 3.0.4 on Linux, the behavior of the *Random* toggle is like the **Shuffle** algorithm described below, where the same song can be heard twice in a row.
+In VLC Media Player 3.0.4 on a Linux desktop, the behavior of the *Random* toggle is like the **Shuffle** algorithm described below, where the same song can be heard twice in a row.

 # Algorithms